 For the next few weeks, we are working to establish a solid 'base' on which to build our training in the coming months.

-Tuesday June 7 - 40 minutes to one hour of alternate exercise: cycling, swimming, gym work, anything that inspires you.
+Tuesday June 7 - 20 to 30 minutes of alternate exercise: cycling, swimming, gym work, anything that inspires you.
 Enjoy a day off running.

 Saturday June 11 - no running day, include some moderate alternate exercise.

-Sunday June 12 - Sunday morning long run of 25 km (15 miles), preferably out of the city, on dirt trails.
-Cycle in the afternoon to keep the legs loose.
+Sunday June 12 - Sunday morning longer run of 12 km (7 miles), preferably out of the city, on dirt trails.
+Cycle in the afternoon to keep the legs loose, if possible.